-Hi.
 I’m an artist working in paint mostly, comics secondly, and I dip into animation, video art, and writing occasionally.
-I make representational paintings which shift from realism to caricature, mainly portraits of real and fictional people.
-The photo above is where I work.
-If you are interested in contacting me my email address is firstname.lastname@example.org
+I make representational paintings which shift from realism to caricature, mainly portraits of people, real and fictional.
+If you are interested in contacting me my email address is email@example.com

 Well, I kept hold of this name and somewhat shortsightedly used it for every online profile related to my work, and I would inevitably be confronted with a “huh?” when I tried to direct anyone to this website and my online presence elsewhere.
 It may no longer hold the same significance it once did, but I’m happy to be reminded of that mistake.